ConnectNowUK/docs/docs/issue-tracker/developer-guide/api/README.md

 ```http
 DELETE /api/issues/{issue-id}
 ```
+Authorization: user must be authenticated and have access to each company in the issue category ids

 ## Issue/category subscriptions
 NOTE: to subscibe to categories instead: use `categories` in place of `issues` in this section